Mortgage

 Content was accurate at the time of publication.

-Several first-time homebuyer programs are facilitated through the Pennsylvania Housing Finance Agency (PHFA), an agency in the commonwealth that aims to improve affordability and housing options for low-income and moderate-income families, older adults and families with special housing needs.
-In addition to programs that apply throughout the entire commonwealth of Pennsylvania, the PHFA also facilitates first-time homebuyer programs that are available in specific cities and counties across it.
+Several first-time homebuyer programs are facilitated through the Pennsylvania Housing Finance Agency (PHFA), a state agency that aims to improve affordability and housing options for low- and moderate-income families, older adults and people with special housing needs.

-Some of the main first-time homebuyer programs available across Pennsylvania are:
+Some of the key first-time homebuyer programs available across Pennsylvania are:

-The HFA Preferred™(Lo MI) loan is one of the most useful first-time homebuyer programs in Pennsylvania, as this fully amortized 30-year fixed-rate loan program is a foundation that other forms of assistance can be coupled with.
-This first-mortgage is available through traditional mortgage lenders, though the PHFA is the servicer for this loan.
-Benefits include low down payment requirements, flexibility when it comes to down payment sources and the ability to use the loan alongside other grants and assistance.
+The HFA Preferred™ (Lo MI) loan is one of the most useful first-time homebuyer programs in the commonwealth of Pennsylvania.
+This fully amortized 30-year fixed-rate loan program serves as a foundation that can be combined with other forms of down payment assistance.
+Although this first mortgage is available through traditional mortgage lenders, the PHFA services the loan.
+Benefits include low down payment requirements, flexibility on down payment sources, and the ability to pair the loan with other grants and assistance.

-Note that you do not have to be a first-time homebuyer to utilize this loan program in Pennsylvania, but you will have to meet income requirements.
+Note that you don’t have to be a first-time homebuyer to utilize this loan program in Pennsylvania, but you must meet income requirements.

 Requirements

-• Must put down at least $1,000 from your own funds; additional down payment funds can come from other sources (including the PHFA Grant)
+• Put down at least $1,000 from your own funds, but additional down payment funds can come from different sources, including PHFA grant

-• Income must be at or under 80% of the area median income (AMI) for your county
+• Income must be at or below 80% of the area median income (AMI) for your county

-• Preclosing homebuyer education course required (in-person with a credit score below 680)
+• Must take a homebuyer education course (which should be in person if credit score is below 680)

-• Housing payment should be 30% of monthly income or less
+• Housing payment should be no more than 30% of your monthly income

 Pros and cons